 Beaches on Fraser Island

 The beaches on Fraser Island are among the world’s most beautiful and the most hazardous.
-There are not life guards patrolling these beaches.
+There are no lifeguards patrolling these beaches.

-Fraser Island is know as the world’s largest sand island which also has one of the longest beach roads in Australia.
+Fraser Island is known as the world’s largest sand island which also has one of the longest beach roads in Australia.

-75 Mile Beach is the most well know beach on Fraser.
+75 Mile Beach is the most well-known beach on Fraser.
 It’s a lovely drive that must be taken at low tide in a 4WD vehicle.